0p3r4t0r/CV_Templates/easyCV/README.md

 -------------------------
 -------------------------

-This documents is intended to be one-page, concise, and quick to fill out.
+This document is intended to be one-page, concise, and quick to fill out.
 The basic layout of this document is defined by three sectors: header, sidebar, and main.

-The LaTeX for these documents is intended to be accessible to those without extensive experience in LaTeX or computer programming.
+These documents are intended to be accessible to those without extensive experience in LaTeX or computer programming.

 ### Header
 -------------------------